 Remove the loaf pan from its bath and let the sformato cool for at least 15 minutes.
 (More if you like; in fact, to my mind it is even better when it cools completely.)

 Place the loaf pan on a cutting board (or, if you want to serve it whole, on a serving platter) and, holding them together tightly with both hands, turn pan and board over.
 Shake the pan a bit and, with any luck, the sformato will come loose.
 Remove the pan et voilà, you have your sformato!
-Cut the loaf into slices and serve, either on a platter or in individual dishes, either by itself (as pictured) or with a bit of tomato sauce.
+Cut the tuna sformato into slices and serve, either on a platter or in individual dishes, either by itself (as pictured) or with a bit of tomato sauce.

-As with the traditional master recipe, this alternative recipe can be the basis for endless variations; you can substitute the tunafish with just about any sort of main ingredient you can think of, although, generally speaking, sformati are made from pre-cooked vegetables, puréed or cut into small dice.
+As with the traditional master recipe, this alternative recipe for tuna sformato can be the basis for endless variations; you can substitute the tunafish with just about any sort of main ingredient you can think of, although, generally speaking, sformati are made from pre-cooked vegetables, puréed or cut into small dice.
 And actually, this recipe is perfectly delicious without the tunafish, in which case it would be a sformato di ricotta.
 In that case, since ricotta has a very mild flavor, I would perhaps double the amount of Parmesan cheese and season even more generously than you would otherwise.

 The amount of egg that goes into a sformato varies from recipe to recipe, of course giving a different result; the more egg, the firmer the sformato.
 For this amount, you could use up to 5 or 6 eggs if you like, but I prefer a lighter, softer mixture.